cabby1234/ActiveDirectoryLab/README.md

 <h1>Hacking WPA/WPA2</h1>

 <h2>Description</h2>
-This project revolves around the exploration and exploitation of a WPA2 network, employing the capabilities of the aircrack-ng toolset.
-I am diving into the intricacies of WPA2 security protocols, aiming to gain insights and hands-on experience in identifying potential vulnerabilities and weaknesses within the network infrastructure.
-The aircrack-ng toolset, known for its effectiveness in assessing and penetrating wireless security, is instrumental in this pursuit.
+This project revolves around the exploitation of a WPA2 network, using the capabilities of the aircrack-ng toolset.
+I am diving into the intricacies of WPA2 protocols, aiming to gain insights and hands-on experience in identifying potential vulnerabilities and weaknesses within the network infrastructure.
+The aircrack-ng toolset, known for its effectiveness in penetrating wireless security, is vital in this pursuit.
+If you would like to participate in this lab you can find all the details on https://wifichallengelab.com/.
 <br />

 <h2>Tools Used</h2>